-Team Captain Rigney established a record for the second year in a row in the M-60 light machine gun individual matches and was awarded a handmade, engraved M-1 rifle.
+Team Captain Rigney established a record for the second year in a row in the M-60 light machine gun individual matches and was awarded a handmade, engraved M-1 rifle in the individual category, Rigney set records in two of the three matches and held the record in the third match based on his performance last year.
+His top score of 345 of a possible 500 beat the record of 298 he set last year.
+Rigney's total score of 946 of a possible 1500 set an aggregate record in the individual division.